zantu2021/FoodDepressionConundrum/PossibleConditions.md

 * Coeliac Disease - Immune system attacks the gut lining when gluten is consumed.
 Gluten is part of the lectin family and I suspect that the condition would be still active, even if not as strongly, when the person keeps eating seeds.
 ** https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8767653/

+* Allergic reaction - should show up in an allergy test
+* psudoallergic reaction - might or might not show up in allergy test - sharla race on Salicylate - I don't want to link to amazon but she got a book out

 ## Poisoning - see Toxins.md